Single adults may experience physical and emotional changes during and after cancer treatment. These may affect dating and sexual relationships.

 Concerns about dating and sexual intimacy after cancer treatment are common.
-However, don’t let fear keep you from pursuing relationships.
+But do not let fear keep you from pursuing relationships.

 Practice positive self-talk.
 For example, make a list of your positive qualities.

-Tell friends and family you’re ready to meet potential dating partners.
+Tell friends and family you are ready to meet potential dating partners.